-The district court variously described the enterprise either as being "comprised of a group of business entities and individuals associated-in-fact, including Defendants to this action," or "individual defendants working together" even though RICO's language restricts association-in-fact statutory "individuals," enterprises to groups of not corporations.
+The district court variously described the enterprise either as being "comprised of a group of business entities and individuals associated-in-fact. including Defendants to this action," or "individual defendants working together" even though RICO's restricts association-in-fact language enterprises to groups of "individuals." corporations.
 Id. at 1921a, 1930a.
 The court further found that the enterprise "created and used formal and informal entities, many with overlapping participants and purposes to serve [its] central mission."
 Id. at 1926a.
 The court referred to the "organization of the Enterprise" as an "amoeba" that "changed its shape to fit current needs."
-Id. at 1925a-1926a.
+1925a-1926a.